 How to Tell if Your Snake is Male or Female

-Both male and female snakes have a cloaca, located on the underside of the snake, at the base of the tail.
-The cloaca serves several purposes: snakes urinate and defecate out of it, and it also contains their sex organs.
-When ready to mate, his hemipenes pop out of the cloaca, and he inserts them into the females.
+Both male and female snakes have a cloaca, which is located on the underside of the snake at the base of the tail.
+The cloaca serves two main purposes: snakes urinate and defecate out of it, and it contains their sexual organs.

 Both of these methods must only be attempted by experienced snake keepers.
 If you’ve never probed or popped a snake before, ask a veterinarian or herpetologist to help you.

-It requires inserting a thin, metal “sexing probe” into the snake’s cloaca, and measuring how deep it goes.
-A deeper probe indicates the presence of “hemipenis pockets,” meaning the snake is male.
+Probing is the most intrusive way of sexing snakes, but also the most accurate.
+It requires the insertion of a thin, metal “sexing probe” into the snake’s cloaca, and measuring how deep it goes.
+A deeper probe indicates the presence of “hemipenis pockets,” meaning that the snake is male.

-- Purchase a sexing probe kit.
+- Get a sexing probe kit.
 These are available in various thicknesses depending upon the size of the snake.
 You can get an 8-piece probe kit with a case on Amazon by clicking on this link.

 - Lubricate the probe well, using K-Y jelly or petroleum jelly.